26 Most Instagrammable Places in Barcelona

 La Barceloneta is Barcelona’s most well-known beach and, therefore, the busiest and liveliest.

 Whether you love swimming in the sea, relaxing or having food at the beach, Barceloneta Beach is great.
-It’s the closest beach to the city centre, so it makes it easy for you to go anytime.
+It’s the closest beach to the city centre, so it’s easy for you to go anytime.

 Its promenade is beautiful, and there’s nothing better than a sunset picture there.